 According to the FDA, it has “issued a proposed rule that would extend the agency’s tobacco authority to cover additional products that meet the legal definition of a tobacco product, such as e-cigarettes.”

 Besides the fact that pure nicotine is not tobacco, classifying e-cigarette devices as tobacco products is problematic.
 Most electronic cigarettes these days are merely a vessel for e-liquid and don’t contain e-liquid when purchased.
 Some people vape e-liquid that contains no nicotine at all, only flavorings, vegetable glycerin, and propylene glycol.
 To call this a tobacco product and tax it like one is ludicrous.
-People use many types of different products to replace tobacco, as the best portable vaporizers that you can easily purchase online.

 U.S. Rep Andy Harris (R-Md.) said, “I think most people realize that [e-cigarettes] are less dangerous than cigarettes, and yet we’re subjecting them to a higher level of regulation.”
 On the other hand, Rep. Nita Lowey (D-N.Y.) has said that barring the FDA from treating e-liquid as a tobacco product “is nothing short of a giveaway to the tobacco industry.”